controlhomeio/pigpio/doc/gpio.md

 #### disableAlert()
 Disables alerts for the GPIO.
 Returns this.

+#### serialReadOpen(baud, dataBits)
+- baud - an unsigned integer from 50 - 250000, specifies the baud rate.
+- dataBits - an unsigned integer from 1 - 32, number of data bits.

+Opens a GPIO for bit bang reading of serial data.
+Returns this.

+#### serialReadInvert(invert)
+- invert - if the level should be inverted or not, 1 or 0

+Configures the level logic for bit bang serial readings.
+Returns this.

+#### serialRead(bytes)
+- bytes - How many bytes you want to read.
+1 - 8192, Defaults to 8192.
+Returns up to 8192 bytes of serialdata as an Uint8Array read by the gpio.

+#### serialReadClose()
+Closes a GPIO for bit bang reading of serial data.
+Returns this.

 #### glitchFilter(steady)
 Sets a glitch filter on a GPIO.
 Returns this.